Wiki · Organization · Last reviewed June 19, 2026

 The Hub

 The Hub is important because it turns AI artifacts into social software.
 A model is not only weights.
-It becomes a page, a license, a card, a leaderboard score, a discussion thread, a demo, a pull request, a version, an issue, a download count, and an object that can be forked into downstream work.
+It becomes a page, a license, a card, a dataset relationship, a leaderboard score, a discussion thread, a demo, a pull request, a version, an issue, a download count, and an object that can be forked into downstream work.

 Libraries and Tooling